| |

 whole day:

-(coll.) the whole day
+(coll.) the whole day, a whole day

 Wednesday whole day I am busy.